slimson1/routing-app/README.md

+# This project is based around a simple e-commerse store.
+The pupose of this project is to demonstrate use of dynamic routing, APIs, asynchonous code, React router and responsive design using Tailwind.
+The project was build using React and you can see how to run this project by following the instructions below.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).